 Bengaluru, February 07, 2020

-B.PAC under its B.ACCOUNTABLE – Research, Regulatory and Advocacy Program submitted its strong objections to BESCOM’s proposal for increase of electricity tariff for FY-21.
-Revathy Ashok, CEO, B.PAC and Archana M V, Research Coordinator, B.PAC made the submissions before the commission today during the public hearing conducted by Karnataka Electricity Regulatory Commission (KERC).
+B.PAC under its B.ACCOUNTABLE – Research, Regulatory and Advocacy Program submitted its strong objections to BESCOM’s proposal for an increase of electricity tariff for FY-21.
+Revathy Ashok, CEO, B.PAC, and Archana M V, Research Coordinator, B.PAC made the submissions before the commission today during the public hearing conducted by Karnataka Electricity Regulatory Commission (KERC).

 Between FY 16 – FY 19

 - The sale in MU has gone up only by 13 % while the revenue has increased by 41%